Climate solution: Form Energy secures $405M to speed development of long-awaited 100-hour battery - KESQ

 Other Form Energy batteries in Minnesota, Colorado and California are expected to come online next year.
 There are projects in New York, Georgia and Virginia set for 2026.

-To date, Form Energy has raised more than $1.2 billion, including several hundred million from state and federal governments.
+To date, Form Energy has raised more than $1.2 billion from investors.

+The last line of this story has been corrected to reflect that the $1.2 billion raised so far is only from investors, not from any government entities.

 The Associated Press’ climate and environmental coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP’s standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.